evantayloryates/yabai-wiki-fork/Disabling-System-Integrity-Protection.md

 * move existing space left, right, or to another display
 * remove window shadows
 * enable window transparency
-* control window layers (make windows appear topmost)
+* control window layers (make windows appear topmost or on the desktop)
-* sticky windows (make windows appear on all spaces)
+* sticky windows (make windows appear on all spaces on the display that contains the window)
 * move window by clicking anywhere in its frame
 * toggle picture-in-picture for any given window